iOS Device Automation

 Always report task results before finishing.
 After completing the automation task, you MUST proactively summarize the results to the user — including key data found, actions completed, screenshots taken, and any relevant findings.
 Never silently end after the last automation step; the user expects a complete response in a single interaction.

-Automate iOS devices using npx @midscene/ios@1 .
+Automate iOS devices using npx -y @midscene/ios@1 .
 Each CLI command maps directly to an MCP tool — you (the AI agent) act as the brain, deciding which actions to take based on screenshots.

 Prerequisites